Canvas Course Design

 When creating course material, you will probably think of making it accessible for a broad audience.
 You will consider the language, your audience and level you are developing for.
 But are you aware of how to make your material as digital accessible as possible?

 Creating material (coursebooks, powepoint-presentations, videos, PDFs, etc) is something we do on a daily basis.
-To enhance accessibility of documents – not only for vision impaired students, but actually for everyone – try to make sure your material complies with the WCAG2 Accessibility standard for web content accessibility guidelines.
-We introduce you to some easy to adopt guidelines for creating accessible course material.
+To enhance accessibility of documents – not only for vision impaired students, but actually for everyone – you can make use of guidelines for creating accessible course material.